gausec/OccupancyModeling/Analyses/R_unmarked/README.md

-## Next, I am removing potential outliers from my dataset to see if that impacts my results
+## Next, I am removing potential outliers from my dataset to see if that impacts my results :bird:

 &nbsp;